Health Indicator Report of EMS Response Time

 Data SourceUtah Bureau of Emergency Medical Services, Utah Department of Health

-DefinitionAverage (mean) time (in minutes) from dispatch of EMS to arrival at scene.
+DefinitionAverage (mean) time (in minutes) from unit notified by dispatch to EMS arrival at scene.

-NumeratorTotal minutes from dispatch of EMS to scene arrival for individual EMS response trips.
+NumeratorTotal minutes from unit notified by dispatch of EMS to scene arrival for individual EMS response trips.

 DenominatorTotal number of EMS response trips.